wilsonmar/wilsonmar.github.io/_posts/2018-04-27-mac-utilities.md

 ## CPU Utilization uptime

-To see whether CPU utilization is increasing recently:
+<em><strong>Was your Mac rebooted recently?</strong></em>

    <pre><strong>uptime
    </strong></pre>

+   The response also shows whether CPU utilization is increasing recently:

    <pre>
- 6:35  up 9 days, 11:56, 7 users, load averages: 2.09 2.08 2.06
+ 6:35  up 9 days, 11:56, 7 users, load averages: 2.09 2.24 2.06
    </pre>

-   Load averages lists calculations of the average system load over three period of times: the last one-, five-, and fifteen-minute periods.
+   "load averages" numbers are calculations of the average system load over three period of times: the last one-, five-, and fifteen-minute periods.

-   Load averages count the number of processes using or <strong>waiting</strong> for CPU (the ready queue or run queue) increments the load number by 1.
+   These count the <strong>number of processes</strong> either using or <strong>waiting</strong> for CPU (the ready queue or run queue) increments the load number by 1.
 In a system with four CPUs, a load average of 3.73 would indicate that there were, on average, 3.73 processes ready to run, and each one could be scheduled into a CPU.

 ## Memory Statistics